u-boot/u-boot/doc/driver-model/design.rst

    hardware and setting up hardware registers to initial values.
 The code in probe() can access:

-      - platform data in dev->platdata (for configuration)
+      - platform data in dev->plat (for configuration)
       - private data in dev->priv (for run-time state)
       - uclass data in dev->uclass_priv (for things the uclass stores about this device)

    Note: If you don't use priv_auto then you will need to allocate the priv space here yourself.
-The same applies also to platdata_auto.
+The same applies also to plat_auto.
 Remember to free them in the remove() method.

    5. The device is marked 'activated'